gvwilson/thirdbit/fiction/maddy-roo/index.md

 That was as much as Maddy could take.
 There---set into the wall.
 That looked like a speaker,
-and even if it wasn't...
+and even if it wasn't…
 She stepped over to it and swung Dockety's arm as hard as she could.
 It didn't even scratch the paint.

-"Just... shut... up!" she grunted, hitting the speaker again and again with the bot's torn-off arm.
+"Just… shut… up!" she grunted, hitting the speaker again and again with the bot's torn-off arm.

 "Please don't do that," Patient and Dockety said in unison.